American Civics Test: Testing procedures

+Keep in mind that an applicant may have to study for some of these questions, if they are at least 65 years old and have been a legal permanent resident for at least 20 years.

 Over recent years, two types of tests were made:

 Civics test (2008 version)

 The 2008 civics test is an oral exam, and the USCIS officer will ask up to 10 questions from a list of 100 civics test questions.
 To pass the 2008 civics exam, applicants must correctly answer six questions.
+From March 2021 to October 20, 2025 this is the version in use in the country.